anhthuan1999/Vietnamese-News-Classification/README.md

 Please feel free to contact us if you want to use our data at: thuanta17411@st.uel.edu.vn or if you have any question.<br/><br/>
 Best regards<br/><br/>

-Thuan Tran Anh, Faculty of Information Systems, University of Economics and Law, Vietnam National University Ho Chi Minh City Nhat Nguyen Anh, Faculty of Information Systems, University of Economics and Law, Vietnam National University Ho Chi Minh City
+<i>Thuan Tran Anh, Faculty of Information Systems, University of Economics and Law, Vietnam National University Ho Chi Minh City <br/>
+Nhat Nguyen Anh, Faculty of Information Systems, University of Economics and Law, Vietnam National University Ho Chi Minh City <br/>
-Thanh Bui Xuan, Faculty of Information Systems, University of Economics and Law, Vietnam National University Ho Chi Minh City An Vo Nguyen Tam, Faculty of Information Systems, University of Economics and Law, Vietnam National University Ho Chi Minh City
+Thanh Bui Xuan, Faculty of Information Systems, University of Economics and Law, Vietnam National University Ho Chi Minh City <br/>
+An Vo Nguyen Tam, Faculty of Information Systems, University of Economics and Law, Vietnam National University Ho Chi Minh City <br/></i>